-- 10.1 The UK Sovereign debt rating has been placed on Negative Outlook by the three major rating agencies and it is possible the UK Sovereign debt rating will be downgraded.
-Accordingly, when setting minimum sovereign debt ratings, this Authority will not set a minimum rating for the UK and to be revisited at the Mid-Year Review. - 10.2 The Council has determined that it will only use approved counterparties from the UK.
+- 10.1 The UK Sovereign debt rating has been placed on Stable Outlook following a review by the three major rating agencies in April 2023.

+Accordingly, when setting minimum sovereign debt ratings, this Authority has agreed to reinstate the minimum rating of A- for the UK. - 10.2 The Council has determined that it will only use approved counterparties from the UK.
 Counterparties from other countries will be subject to a minimum sovereign credit rating of AA-.
 The minimum will be the lowest rating determined by Fitch, Moody's and Standard and Poor's.
 The list of countries that qualify using this credit criteria as at the date of this report are shown in [Appendix 6].
 The list will be amended in accordance with this policy should ratings change. - 10.3 Avoidance of a concentration of investments in too few counterparties or countries is a key to effective diversification and in this regard the limits set out below are thought to achieve a prudent balance between risk and practicality.